LMH01/alpha_tui/docs/cli.md

 ![Runtime build error because certain instructions are not allowed](../media/miette_error_instruction_not_allowed.png)

-### Allowed comparisons
+#### Allowed comparisons

-You can use the option `--allowed-comparisons` to specify all comparisons that should be allowed.
-If this option is not set, all comparisons are allowed.
+You can use the option `--allowed-comparisons` or the `comparisons` section in the `--allowed-instruction-file` to specify all comparisons that should be allowed.
+If neither option is set, all comparisons are allowed.

 The comparisons that can be specified are: